-- Disconnect the Winding Mechanism coupling from the Projector and manually pull back on the drive cable in an attempt to activate the Source Assembly Securing Mechanism. - Move the Source Assembly back and forward, but not more than 10 mm, in an attempt to activate the Source Assembly Securing Mechanism.
-Be sure to do this under monitoring to ensure that the dose rate does not exceed 2 mR/hr (20 μ Sv/hr). - If all of the above fails to activate the Source Securing Mechanism, the Winding Mechanism must be removed as described in Chapter 4. - As the Projector is designed with an additional Source Assembly Retaining Mechanism (The Source Assembly can only be pushed out using force and will not fall out of the Source Channel, if it is fully retracted, during normal transport) The Projector must be shipped back to the manufacturer or Authorized Maintenance Centers
+- Disconnect the Winding Mechanism coupling from the Projector and manually pull back on the drive cable in an attempt to activate the Source Assembly Securing Mechanism. - Move the Source Assembly back and forward, but not more than 10mm, in an attempt to activate the Source Assembly Securing Mechanism.
+Be sure to do this under monitoring to ensure that the dose rate does not exceed 2mR/hr (20μSv/hr). - If all of the above fails to activate the Source Securing Mechanism, the Emergency Shipping Plug must be fitted as described above and the Projector must be shipped back to the manufacturer or authorized service centre.

-9.4 Failure of the Three Colour Signal Indicator system
+9.4 Failure of the Three Colour Signal Indicator system.

-The Colour Signal displays Yellow but the Survey meter records an elevated radiation level (above 2 mR/hr).
+The Colour Signal displays Yellow but the Survey meter records an elevated radiation level (above 2mR/hr).
 Thus, the Signal Indicator was activated prior to the Source Assembly being in the shielded position.